Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 You can cancel at any time

 Simply lean back on your bed or in a chair and support yourself with pillows in a semi-reclined position.
-This position encourages your baby to latch on naturally and means you can lie back and relax.
-If your baby has gas or a sensitive tummy, you may find that a laid-back feeding position will help to relax them.
+This position encourages your baby to latch on naturally, and all you need to do is lie back and relax.

 Breastfeeding lying down on your side is another popular position, particularly at nighttime.

 You and your baby lie side by side facing each other.
 Rolling up a blanket and putting it behind your baby's back will keep them from rolling away from you.
 Similarly, you can try using a pillow behind your back or between your knees for extra support.
 You can also cradle your baby with your forearm along their back to help them feed.

 Baby should be lying tummy to tummy ��� and you should check to ensure their ear, shoulder and hip are positioned in a straight line.
 Additionally, if you're putting a pillow under your head, make sure that it's not too close to your baby's head and that they're a safe distance away from any duvets or extra pillows on the bed.

 Placing a folded towel or a thin pillow under your ribs can help lift and support your body, and can be especially useful if you've got bigger boobs.

 Upright breastfeeding positions can be a good option for when you���re out and about.
 They also offer more versatility as your baby gets bigger.

 The cradle-hold breastfeeding position is the classic position that probably springs to mind when you think about breastfeeding.

 Sit upright and position your baby on their side, with their neck resting on your forearm and their body positioned against your stomach.
 Having a cushion behind you is recommended to avoid back strain.